 As you enter, the only seats are the few rows on your left, and the seats have arm rests between them so it’s impossible to lay down.

 People were sleeping on the tile floors here & around the airport.
-If you plan to do this it’s recommended that you travel with an anti-theft backpack such as the Pacsafe 45L Anti-Theft Backpack (we recently upgraded to a similar one).
+If you plan to do this it’s recommended that you travel with an anti-theft backpack.

 Apart from the seating area, the air-conditioning through the rest of the terminal is freezing, so consider this if you’re planning to spend the night!

-Getting a Cuban Tourist Card at Cancun Airport
+Getting a Cuba Tourist Card at Cancun Airport

-As you approach the line to check-in to your flight to Havana, you’ll be stopped by an airport staff member & asked to purchase a Cuban Tourist Card at Cancun Airport.
+As you approach the line to check-in to your flight to Havana, you’ll be stopped by an airport staff member & asked to purchase a Cuba Tourist Card at Cancun Airport.

-You may need to have a Cuban address to include on the Cuban Tourist Card.
-We recommend Booking.com as a trustworthy source of accommodation in Cuba.
-Make a booking with our link for 10% off your stay.
+You may need to have a Cuban address to include on the Tourist Card.
+We recommend Booking.com for the best rates & selection of accommodation in Cuba.

 As we found out later, the check-in process is also the only kind of immigration there is.
 The airline worker will take your Mexican immigration card from you.